Aishwarya8596/E-Commerce-Product-Aware-Question-Answering-System/README.md

 # Question-Answering-System
 Proposed an e-commerce question answering system that learns product information from product reviews and descriptions.
 It accordingly crafts appropriate responses to questions about the product.
+Finally, created a Web App to display the result.

 Link to the Dataset: